HealthengineAU/pms-api/docs/suggested-testing.md

 **Scenario: Handling missed webhook payloads**
 **Given** that a webhook subscription has been established for a specific request type
 **When** a webhook payload is missed because the maximum number of unacknowledged requests is reached
-**Then** regular polling of the requests endpoint should be employed to capture any missed requests
+**Then** polling the requests endpoint at least once an hour should be done to capture any missed requests

 ---